benjamin-manning/website_benjaminmanning.io/content/project/intel_tenac/index.md

 ---
 # title: Teaching Materials for R and Research Methods
-Summary: Makridis, C., Hickman, L., {\bf Manning, B.,} \& Duckworth, A. L. Earnings Are Greater and Increasing in Occupations That Require Intellectual Tenacity \emph{Proceedings of the National Academy of Sciences}.
+Summary: Makridis, C., Hickman, L.,  Manning, B. & Duckworth, A. L. Earnings Are Greater and Increasing in Occupations That Require Intellectual Tenacity Proceedings of the National Academy of Sciences.
 Submitted Feb 2022.
 # summary:  Includes data cleaning, data visualization, regression, ANOVA, factor analysis, mediation, moderation, and group testing.

 tags: